donaldboulton/publiuslogic/src/pages/blog/gatsby-seo.md

 `
 ```

-Using the article query for individual Blog Post pages frontmatter data.
+Using the above article query for individual Blog Post pages frontmatter data.